brineamelia/P1-WIL/README.md

 - All pages loaded correctly on all size devices that were checked

-- All social media links worked correctly
+- All social media links worked correctly and opened in a new tab

 - All images loaded on each pages as expected

-- All external links opened in a new tab and went to the correct website
+- All external links opened in a new tab and went to the correct website, opening in a new tab

 Devices: I tested the responsiveness and functionality of the website against the following devices: